- Cigarettes contain over 70 different chemicals that cause cancer.

 - The longer you smoke, the better your chances are of dying from it.
 One out of 3 smokers die from smoking and many more become very sick.
 Think about your friends who smoke.
 1/3 of them will die from smoking if none of you quit.

 ENDS is short for “electronic delivery system” which includes smoking or “vaping” products such as electronic cigarettes (e-cigarettes), e-pipes, hookah pens, and vape pens.
 They are made to look like cigarettes, cigars, pipes and/or pens and they typically use liquid nicotine (the same chemical in regular cigarettes) or “e-juice,” and a battery to make a vapor which is then inhaled.
 Other chemicals including propyleneglycol, glycerin, flavorings, etc. may also be added to the “e-juice.”

-It’s important to know that E-cigarettes are NOT safer than regular cigarettes because they have not been studied nor approved by the FDA, the Federal Food and Drug Administration (the government organization that tests the safety of cigarettes, medicine, and food), until this year.
-In August 2016, all tobacco products including ENDS will be regulated by the Federal Food, Drug and Cosmetic Act.
+It is important to know that the Federal Food and Drug Administration (FDA) (the government organization that tests the safety of cigarettes, medicine, and food) has not studied the safety or efficiency of e-cigarettes, therefore E-cigarettes are NOT safer than regular cigarettes and should not be used for to quit smoking.
 This new ruling will allow the FDA to test all new tobacco products, identify possible risks, and explain any confusing advertising.
 All new tobacco products must print the following statement on the product:

 WARNING: This product contains nicotine.
 Nicotine is an addictive chemical.

-Additionally, no one under the age of 18 will be able to buy tobacco products (including ENDS), even online.
+Additionally, no one under the age of 18 may purchase tobacco products including ENDS.